LibrariesHacked/schema-librarydata/docs/libraries.md

 Currently, opening hours should be the hours in which the library is open and available to all members of the public.

 There is a column for each day.
-Hours are in 24 hour clock and include start and end e.g. **09:00-17:00**.
+Hours are in 24-hour clock and include start and end e.g. **09:00-17:00**.
 If there are multiple opening hours in a day these can be separated by commas e.g. **09:00-12:00,13:00-17:00** would accommodate a lunch break.

 This is a format used by Google for listing opening hours.
-For more info see [these Google support pages](https://support.google.com/business/answer/3370250?#hours)
+For more info see [these Google support pages](https://support.google.com/business/answer/3370250?#hours).

 #### Special hours

 This column allows for adding dates that are different to normal.
-This could be public holidays when the library is closed, or other special situations.
+This could be public holidays when the library is closed, or other exceptional situations.
 The format is to specify the date, include a colon, and then the opening hours.
-Each date is separated with commas.
+Instances of special hours are then separated by commas.
 For example, **2019-12-25: X, 2019-12-26: X,2019-12-27: 10:00-13:00**.
-This would say that the library is closed on the 25th and 26th December, and open from 10am to 1pm on the 27th December.
+This would describe that the library is closed on the 25th and 26th December, and open from 10am to 1pm on the 27th December.

 For more info see [these Google support pages](https://support.google.com/business/answer/6303076).

 #### Unique property reference number

 Unique property refence numbers (UPRNs) are administered centrally to local authorities.
-These are then used by the adddress custodians within local authorities when creating new properties, and are assigned to the property until demolition.
-For more info see these [UPRN pages on the GeoPlace website](https://www.geoplace.co.uk/addresses/uprn).
+These are used by the adddress custodians within local authorities when creating new properties, and are assigned to the property until demolition.
+For more information see these [UPRN pages on the GeoPlace website](https://www.geoplace.co.uk/addresses/uprn).

-If you do not know the UPRNs of your library it is likely that the Geographic Information System (GIS) department will know, or the street naming and numbering department.
+If you do not know the UPRNs of your library, it is likely that the Geographic Information System (GIS) team will know, or the street naming and numbering team.

 ### Potential problems